 • Dedicating time and effort to networking

-No. The STP Program is a Navy ONR program for DoN selected Phase II SBIR / STTP awardee who meet certain set of criteria.
+No. The Navy STP Program is a Navy ONR program for DoN-selected Phase II SBIR / STTP awardees who meet a certain set of criteria.

 The DoN’s Forum for SBIR/STTR Transition (Navy FST) events promote companies participating in the Navy STP.
 Navy FST connects these small businesses with government and industry personnel through Tech Talks and Meet the Experts, and an enhanced online presence via the Virtual Transition Marketplace (VTM).

 For the current Navy STP class, there will be five Navy FST events:

 1. NAVSEA FST Days, Virtual – 27-28 January 2021

 2. West 2021, San Diego Convention Center, San Diego, CA – 16-18 February 2021